What are criminal defenses in Minnesota?

 How low can criminal intent go?
 Sometimes, a gross negligence level of intent is enough for criminal liability.
-Minnesota’s Criminal Vehicular Operation crime is an example.
+And Minnesota’s Criminal Vehicular Operation crime is an example.

 Sometimes a condition to an intent element of crime is knowledge, as in contraband possession-type crimes.
 A person cannot be guilty of a possession crime if without knowledge of the contraband identity or location.

-However, knowledge alone does not prove dominion and control required for criminal possession.
+But, knowledge alone does not prove dominion and control required for criminal possession.

 A deeper look at intent criminal defenses

 We can look deeper into criminal-intent proof-requirements as this court did: